muppet9010/factorio-muppet-streamer/README.md

 - For `entityType` of `tree`, if placed on a vanilla Factorio tile or with Alien Biomes mod a biome specific tree will be selected, otherwise the tree will be random on other modded tiles.
 Should support and handle fully defined custom tree types, otherwise they will be ignored.
 - For `entityType` of `rock` a random selection between the larger 3 minable vanilla Factorio rocks will be used.
 - There is a special force included in the mod that is hostile to every other force which can be used if desired for the `forceString` option: `muppet_streamer_enemy`.
 The `enemy` force is the one the default biters are on, with players by default on the `player` force.
+- For `entityType` of `fire`, generally the more flames the greater the damage, burn time (internal Factorio logic) and will make a slightly wider fire area.
+Values at the higher end seem to have a diminishing effect in-game.
+Suggested is 50, with the max of 250.
+It takes 20 fire count to set a tree on fire, but at this level the player will have to run right next to a tree to set it on fire.
+A suggested value is 50, which generally sets trees very close to the player on fire without requiring the player to actually touch them.
+Max is 250, but greater numbers seeming to have a diminishing effect in-game.
+Value capped at 250, as the gaems maxiumum of 255 can behave oddly.
 - The default `force` used is based on the entity type if not specified as part of the command.
 The default is for the force of the targeted player, with the following exceptions: Trees and rocks will be the `neutral` force.
 Fire will be the `muppet_streamer_enemy` force which will hurt everything on the map.
 - Most entity types will be placed no closer than 1 per tile.
 With the exception of the pre-defined `entityType` of `tree` and `rock`, plus any `entityType` and `customEntityName` that is a `combat-robot` or `fire` entity type.
 These exceptions are allowed to be placed much closer together.
 - `Density` is done based on each tile having a random chance of getting an entity added.
 This means very low density values can be supported.
 However, it also means that in unlikely random outcomes quite a few of something could be created even with low values.